- Pets and Animals»

 Once again, exactly what bathing products you'll need depends upon if you are getting a hairless Chinese Crested or a powderpuff.

-For a powderpuff, you'll need to get a shampoo and conditioner made for a dog with silky hair.
-I also like to use a grooming spray made for silky coats.
+For a powderpuff, you'll need to get a and conditioner made for a dog with silky hair.
+I like the Isle of Dogs brand.
+It leaves your dog's hair clean, silky. and the brand has some lovely smells.
+I also like to use the Isl Love Dogs shampoogrooming spray made for silky coats.
 The spray helps your brush go through your dogs coat without harming the fine hairs.
 It also repels dirt.

 Dog Tooth Brush and Toothpaste

 You'll want to brush your dog's teeth at least once a week.
+Using a is often the easiest option to get into their little mouths.
 Although Chinese Crested powderpuffs have normal dentition, the hairless dogs have what is called a “primitive mouth.”
 This means they can have an unusual combination of canine teeth and molars and can even be missing teeth.
-The mouths of hairless Chinese Cresteds need particular attention.
+The mouths of hairless Chinese Cresteds need particular attention. finger brush

 Chinese Cresteds do not need a special kind of bedding, but your dog will appreciate having a small cup or pillow to curl up on.
 Make sure the bed is made for dogs and doesn't have any pieces that your dog could chew off and swallow.